 West Central High School is the only public high school in Rocky Mountain House, Alberta and shares its campus with the Catholic High School, St. Dominic’s High School, and with Red Deer College.
-This year, RDC offers the Health Practitioner Program at the campus as well as running our Library Commons.

 West Central High School offers a full complement of academic, fine arts, career and trades, second languages and extra-curricular opportunities.
 The school opened in September of 2005: a new building.
 The community of Rocky Mountain House is a mixed demographic housing a combination of professional, trade and labour career opportunities.